What is Influenza (FLU)?

 The World Health Organization has reported that influenza causes 3 to 5 million cases of severe illness and up to 650,000 deaths every year worldwide.

-A flu vaccine is the best way to reduce your risk of getting and spreading the flu.
-Flu vaccination has been shown to reduce doctor’s visits, decrease days of missed work/school, and lower the risk of flu-related hospitalization and death.
+A flu vaccine offers the best way to reduce your risk of getting and spreading the flu.
+Flu vaccination has been shown to reduce doctor’s visits, missed work and reduce the risk of flu-related hospitalization and death.
 While some people still get the flu even though they have been vaccinated, studies show vaccinated people have less severe flu symptoms.
-The CDC (Centers for Disease Control) recommends everyone age 6 months and older receive a flu vaccine unless they previously experienced a severe allergic reaction to the vaccine or are allergic to the ingredients in the vaccine.
+The CDC (Centers for Disease Control) recommends everyone age 6 months and older receive a flu vaccine unless they have previously experienced a severe allergic reaction to the vaccine or are allergic to the ingredients in the vaccine.

-In this study every participant will receive an influenza (flu) vaccine.
+Every participant will receive an influenza (flu) vaccine.
 There are no placebos.
-Each person who enrolls in this study will receive either the trial mRNA flu vaccine or a comparator flu vaccine currently on the market.
+Each person who enrolls in this study will receive either the trial non egg based with adjuvant flu vaccine or a comparator flu vaccine currently on the market.

 If you want to join our influenza study, answer the “Do You Qualify” section and fill out the contact form, and our office will give you a call and answer all of your questions.
 No obligations!

 - Must be 18 years of age or older with stable health.